-These consolidated financial statements have been prepared on a going concern basis which assumes that the Company will continue operating for the foreseeable future and will be able to realize a return on its assets and discharge its liabilities and commitments in the ordinary course of its business.
+These unaudited interim condensed consolidated financial statements have been prepared on a going concern basis which assumes that the Company will continue operating for the foreseeable future and will be able to realize a return on its assets and discharge its liabilities and commitments in the ordinary course of its business.

-As at September 30, 2018, the Company had a working capital deficiency of \$28,622 (September 30, 2017 - \$31,551).
-In the last half of fiscal 2017 and through fiscal 2018, tungsten prices have increased resulting in improved cash flows from the Company's operations.
-Subsequent to September 30, 2018, the Company extended the maturity date of a \$6,000 convertible debenture originally due in 2019 to 2021 (Note 9(d)).
+As at March 31, 2019, the Company had a working capital deficiency of \$29,423 (September 30, 2018 - \$28,622).
+Through fiscal 2018 and into 2019, tungsten prices increased resulting in improved cash flows from the Company's operations.
+During fiscal 2019, the Company extended the maturity date of a \$6,000 convertible debenture, originally due in 2019, to 2021 (Note 8(d)).
 The Company's current forecast indicates that it will have sufficient cash flows from operations for at least the next year to continue as a going concern and settle obligations as they come due.
 However, the Company will be required to refinance various long-term debt facilities that are coming due in the next year.
 In addition, Management expects to require financing to complete the exploration and development of the Sangdong Project and plans to secure the necessary financing through new equity and debt arrangements.
-Subsequent to year end, the Company completed a private placement of unsecured debentures with a principal amount of \$2,000 (note 19).
+During the period ended March 31, 2019, the Company completed a private placement of unsecured convertible debentures with a principal amount of \$2,000.
 The Company's ability to continue as a going concern in the long term depends upon the continued recovery and stability of tungsten prices, the Company's ability to improve the profitability of its existing mining operations and the Company's ability to refinance its debt obligations as they come due.

-Notes to the Consolidated Financial Statements For the Years Ended September 30, 2018 and 2017 (In 000's of Canadian dollars, unless otherwise noted)
+Almonty Industries Inc. Notes to the Interim Condensed Consolidated Financial Statements For the Three and Six Months Ended March 31, 2019 and 2018 (Unaudited) (In 000's of Canadian dollars, unless otherwise noted)